Visit the Macedon Ranges

 2026 National Insect Expo

-THE NATIONAL INSECT EXPO is Australias largest insect exhibition showcasing the entire Science of Entomology (Insects) to the general public.
+THE NATIONAL INSECT EXPO takes place at Woodend in the Macedon Ranges, and is recognised as Australia's largest insect exhibition showcasing the entire Science of Entomology (Insects) to the general public.
 The first National Insect Expo was held in July 2022 and over 6000 visitors attended the first event with many travelling from interstate in order to experience this unique event for the first time.
 The 2023 Expo was again held at the Woodend Buffalo Stadium in September that year and attracted more than 7000 visitors with quite a few arriving from overseas including Madrid, Hong Kong and Berlin.
 These international visitors were keen to network with Australian breeders and suppliers in order to fascilitate business opportunities at the event.
 2025 was a fantastic event with a venue full of exhibitors on show to the public over the 3 days.
 This event attracted even more international visitors from Singapore and the United States.
 Now in its fifth year, and to be held on Friday 2 October to Sunday 4 October 2026, this spectacular exhibition will continue to provide visitors with a unique and fascinating look into the world of insects and their relatives.
 Featuring Entomologists, Insect Researchers, Breeders, Spider and Scorpion Keepers, Insect Educators and Specialist Insect Retailers, this amazing event also brings together a large number of static Entomological Collections, 'Live' Insect displays, Spiders, Scorpions and Related Invertebrates, Childrens Workshops, Entomological Merchandise and the ongoing research work of the National Institute of Entomology Over 100 exhibitors from all over Australia and New Zealand will once more provide spectacular displays, many of which are never seen by the public.
 Featured Insect Pantomime Entertainment is also provided in order to meet and greet all visitors and Quality Food Catering is also available On-Site during the entire 3 day event.
-Ticketing - the tickets link will be updated closer to the event.
-Watch this space.
+Ticketing - see the Book Tickets link

 Woodend